 The downside is that the plant is extremely aggressive and produces needle-like seeds that cling to everything they touch, including hair, fabric and fur.
 When you consider that one plant can produce 1,000 prickly seeds, you can understand why Spanish needle plant isn’t a welcome visitor in most gardens.
 If this sounds familiar, keep reading to learn about Spanish needle control.

 Young Spanish needle weeds aren’t difficult to pull when the ground is moist, and unless you have a huge infestation, hand-pulling is the most effective and safest solution.
 Work carefully and use a shovel or spade, if necessary, to get the long, tough taproot.
 The key to success is to pull the weeds before they have a chance to go to seed – either before the plant blooms or shortly after – but always before the blooms wilt.

 Don’t expect to eradicate Spanish needle plant at first try.
 Keep pulling the seedlings when they are young and tender; you’ll eventually gain the upper hand.

 If you have a large infestation, mow the plants periodically so they have no opportunity to develop flowers and go to seed.
-You can also gain Spanish needle control by spraying individual plants with Round-up or a similar product containing glyphosate.
+You can also gain Spanish needle control by spraying individual plants with products containing glyphosate.